 A software engineer can decide to take a completely different path.
 It's less common, but some software engineers decide to become a Scrum Master or an Agile Coach, instead of continuing with core, hands-on engineering.
 Or even switching to a completely different field, such as data science, data engineering or cyber security.

 I've also seen software engineers switching to DevOps engineering and Quality Assurance engineers switching to core software engineering.

 And this is the beauty of being a software engineer: knowing how to program and understanding how to create software are skills you can transfer to other fields.

-In this article, you've learned about the software engineering career path way.
+You've learned about the software engineering career path in this article.

 Software engineering is broad and a career that can open many doors.

 Do you agree with the framework above?
 Let me know in the comments below.

 Until next time! 🙋🏾♀️